Rule change may make it harder for people wrongly added to sanctions lists to clear their names

 No way home.
 The government has removed UK citizenship from 42 people since 2002.

-The government has used little-known powers to strip 41 people of their British nationality since 2002, a Bureau investigation has found.
-Thirty-six of these cases have occurred under the Coalition government.
+The government has used little-known powers to strip at least 42 people of their British nationality since 2002, a Bureau investigation has found.
+Thirty-seven of these cases have occurred under the Coalition government.

-Almost all of the individuals the Bureau has been able to identify have lost their citizenship on national security grounds, often based on evidence which remains secret.
+The Bureau has identified 18 individuals, of whom 17 were stripped on national security grounds.
+These cases are often based on evidence which remains secret.
 Leading immigration lawyer Gareth Peirce has described the process as akin to ‘medieval exile.’

 Changes to the law in 2002 allowed Britain’s Home Secretary to deprive dual-nationality Britons of their citizenship on national security grounds, without any prior approval from the courts.
 This doesn’t just affect people originally born outside Britain.
 The Bureau has identified five cases so far where British-born people have lost their UK nationality.

 Those affected – or more often their UK relatives – only know of a decision when they receive a registered letter informing them of the fact.
 In almost every case, the government has stripped citizenship from people while they are out of the country.
 Once the decision is made, citizenship is immediately lost, along with all associated rights – the affected person’s passport is cancelled, they lose all rights to assistance from British embassies and consulates overseas, and they must apply for a visa if they wish to return to the country.

-Of the other 38, two have been killed in US drone strikes, while one has been seized by the FBI and rendered to New York.
+Of the others, two have been killed in US drone strikes, while one has been seized by the FBI and rendered to New York.
 The identities and whereabouts of 24 remain unknown.

 All others are effectively exiled, with many caught up in lengthy court battles in an effort to return home.